-Although we’re still in early days when it comes to Hadoop – just about a third of companies report they have deployed Hadoop and about another third say they have plans to deploy Hadoop within a year – it’s increasingly critical for IT teams to begin investigating third-party Hadoop partners now.
+Applications of Hadoop are still evolving and companies are forecasted to spend nearly $800 million on Hadoop and Hadoop-related services in 2017, according to a report by Forrester.
+As you can see, it’s increasingly critical for IT teams to begin investigating third-party Hadoop partners now.
 Spend a good amount of time talking to experts in the space – particularly important for larger companies that likely will need an end-to-end big data solution – so that you’re sure to get the information you need to make the right decisions.

-I invite you to learn more about solution, built specifically for production level Hadoop Data Management.
-If you'd like to dive a little deeper I invite you to review the Bedrock Deep Dive blog posts, starting with Hadoop Workflow Management and Metadata Management in Hadoop.
+I invite you to learn more about the Zaloni Data Platform, built specifically for production level Hadoop data management.
+If you'd like to dive a little deeper, check out with Hadoop Workflow Management and Metadata Management in Hadoop.